galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 We have new VMs today, so you won't have a working Galaxy installation on your Virtual Machine yet.
 So, we will be doing a minimal quick install of Galaxy to get up and running.

-We will be cloning Galaxy from its Github repo into the home directory and then starting it up so it automatically downloads all of it its extra requirements.
+We will be cloning Galaxy from its Github repo into the home directory and then starting it up so it automatically downloads all its extra requirements.

 * Login to your VM as the *ubuntu* user with tunneling enabled: `ssh -L 8080:localhost:8080 -i galaxy-ws.pem ubuntu@<IP>`